kudashevs/programming-papers/README.md

-# Important papers on programming and computer science
+# Papers on programming and computer science

 This is a list of important and interesting papers and publications on programming and computer science.
 This list was inspired by a bunch of articles like "Papers Every Programmer Should Read" and it is focused on programming.